-The transition from publicly- to a privately-owned provision of water and sanitation services has been driven by a quest for improved efficiency, demonstrated by the recent wave of privatisation of most networked utility services.
+The transition from publicly- to a privately-owned provision of water and sanitation services has been driven by a quest for improved efficiency, demonstrated by the recent wave of water privatisation of most networked utility services.
 In many countries around the world, there is already significant private investment in the provision of water and sanitation services, but the impact of privatisation on the level of customer service has been widely ignored.

 It is argued that a change of ownership structure in the provision of retailing services significantly improves the behaviour of managers that are responsible for the interfunctional coordination of the service organisation.
 As described in the conceptual model, this has a direct impact on all at least three dimensions of the SERVQUAL service provision model: Responsiveness, Assurance and Empathy.
 The consequent change in service quality acts to influence customer satisfaction and in turn altering customers’ loyalty behaviours.